 6. Training and coaching customers

-If you have a software company, you can benefit significantly from using Webinar to organize and train your customers.
+If you have a software company, you can benefit significantly from using webinars to organize and train your customers.
 This way, maybe live or pre-setup, but it allows you to eliminate the confusion and frustration encountered from learning new software, then increasing your consumption rate.

 Are online courses always video?

-Almost online courses are video, but some can be live, but still are recorded into a video.
+Almost all online courses are video, but some can be live, but still are recorded into a video.
 Because online courses are more academic, rather than sharing, online learners need the video to hear and note somethings important information during the online lecture.
 However, lowering interaction with audiences is its disadvantage.

 What elements (material) can be in an online course?